Adroiti/docs-for-code-review-tools/lintr/object_overwrite_linter.md

 ## Description

-Re-using existing names creates a risk of subtle error.
+Re-using existing names creates a risk of subtle errors.
 Avoiding this practice also encourages using better, more descriptive names.

 ## Further Reading